Home > Memory Interface Chips > Server DIMM Chipsets > DDR4 Register Clock Driver

-Ideal for high-performance, high-capacity enterprise and data center systems, our DDR4 Register Clock Driver (RCD), recently acquired from Inphi, delivers industry-leading I/O performance and margin.
+Ideal for high-performance, high-capacity enterprise and data center systems, our DDR4 Registering Clock Driver (RCD), recently acquired from Inphi, delivers industry-leading I/O performance and margin.
 It is a critical component for RDIMMs and, when combined with our DDR4 Data Buffer, LRDIMMs.

 Demand for in-memory computing has dramatically risen with the industry’s insatiable appetite for more, faster data.
 Our DDR4 RCD, iDDR4RCD-GS02, recently acquired from Inphi, is made for speed, reliability and power efficiency to meet the requirements for real-time, memory-intensive applications.